christian-brice/LIBRA-ROS2-Tools/docs/SLAM.md

 - `rtabmap_viz`, which brings up the RTAB-Map GUI.
 - `imu_filter_madgwick`, for automatically computing the quaternion of the RealSense's angular velocity and linear acceleration data (this is necessary for generating a complete ROS 2 IMU message).

-Once finished, save the database by clicking "Edit" -> "Download all clouds (update cache)".
-Select "Global map optimized".
+Once finished, save the database by clicking "File" -> "Close database".

 ## Post Processing